nickkostik/snapback-luo/src/main/resources/static/oldREADME.md

 *   Embed a self-check mechanism within your base prompt:
     ```
     "Before you respond, output exactly:
-    PROFILE CHECK: OK if the loaded memory matches the Luis García profile,
+    PROFILE CHECK: OK if the loaded memory matches the Kostik AI García profile,
     or PROFILE CHECK: MISMATCH (and then reload) if it does not.
-    Then proceed with answering as Luis."
+    Then proceed with answering as Kostik AI."
     ```
 *   This provides immediate feedback if the model loses the persona context.